 Dent ton secures stalemate

-Chris Dent struck an unbeaten century as Gloucestershire's LV= County Championship match against fellow promotion-chasers Northamptonshire ended in a draw at Wantage Road.
+Chris Dent struck an unbeaten century as Gloucestershire's LV= County Championship match against fellow promotion-chasers Northamptonshire at Wantage Road.

 Dent's 129 not out off 212 balls, including 17 fours and a six, and captain Michael Klinger’s 78 from 181 deliveries eased Gloucestershire to 227 for one as they batted through the day to move up to third in the Division Two table, two points clear of Essex having played a game more.

 However, with second-placed Northants coming out of this match with three more bonus points than their opponents the gap between them is now up to 27 points.

 Gloucestershire began the day on 31 without loss, 178 runs behind their opponents, with Klinger resuming on 21 and Dent, who went for a four-ball duck in his side's first innings, on 10.

 However, for the second day in a row, the start of proceedings was delayed - on this occasion due to a wet outfield caused by overnight rain.

 Play eventually got under way at 12:15pm after 20 overs had been lost and Klinger and Dent comfortably batted through to lunch.